Pre-nuptial and Post-nuptial Agreements for Family Businesses

 Our advice on putting in place nuptial agreements

 Wrigleys Solicitors is able to advise you on pre-nuptial and post-nuptial agreements, as well as associated succession planning, trust and capital taxation issues.
-If you would like to discuss any aspect of this article further, please contact Elizabeth Pearson, or Head of the Tax and Estate Planning Team, Marie-Louise Hamilton.
+If you would like to discuss any aspect of this article further, please contact Head of the Tax and Estate Planning Team, Marie-Louise Hamilton.

 You can also view our services relating to nuptial agreements by clicking here